kavehbc/market-forecast/README.md

-# Cryptocurrency & Stock Exchange Market Technical Analysis
+# Cryptocurrency & Stock Market Forecast

 Like many, I used to track Crypto and Stock progress either for investment or curiosity.
 There are numerous amount of recommendations from financial advisors, traders, investors, business analysts, brokers